KSRTC allows standing passengers on Super Class buses

 Since 2013, only KSRTC owns fast service permits.
 Therefore, the verdict would be affect only public sector rather than private buses, government observed.

-READ MORE NEWS STORIES:
+READ MORE ENGLISH STORIES: